MYlabTaiwan/Meeting/README.md

 ### Meeting
-We will have online meetings under [https://meet.google.com/mcv-eqeu-dob](https://meet.google.com/mcv-eqeu-dob) Please log in on time and I will let you in when the previous speaker is done!
+We will have in-person meetings in R628 starting August 10th.

 | Monday | | Tuesday (Fabrication) | | Wednesday (Properties) | | Thursday | | Friday (Materials) | |
 |---|---|---|---|---|---|---|---|---|---|